ucgmsim/nzgmdb/README.md

 ## 📌 Overview

-**NZGMDB** (New Zealand Ground Motion Database) is a set of tools that automates the full pipeline for generating a quality-assured ground motion database from New Zealand seismic events.
-It processes raw data from the GeoNet earthquake catalogue to:
+The **NZGMDB** (New Zealand Ground Motion Database) repository contains a set of tools that automates the full pipeline for generating a quality-assured ground motion database for New Zealand.
+It processes raw data downloaded from the Geonet FDSN client (https://www.geonet.org.nz/data/access/FDSN) and processes it using the following steps:
 - Extract seismic waveforms
 - Perform signal processing
-- Generate intensity measures (IMs)
+- Calculate intensity measures (IMs)
 - Produce standardised flatfiles for analysis

 This tool is designed for researchers working with strong motion records.